 Via Sacra (Sacred Street), Rome

-The street's name derives from its association with sacred acts and early legends, including the peace treaty between Romulus and Titus Tatius.
-Over time, the road was paved and underwent numerous modifications.
-It served as the ceremonial route for triumphal parades and religious processions and hosted key events, including the processions beginning at the Arch of Titus and ending at the Arch of Septimius Severus.
+The name “Sacred” derives from its association with sacred events, including the peace treaty which united the Romans and Sabines under a dual kingship of Romulus and Titus Tatius.
+Over time, the road was paved and modified, becoming the primary route for triumphal processions celebrating military victories.
+These parades, which frequently followed Roman conquests, moved through the Arch of Titus and concluded at the Arch of Septimius Severus.

 Following the Great Fire of Rome in 64 AD, Nero redirected and straightened the eastern stretch of the street, adding colonnades and commercial spaces, effectively transforming it into a grand boulevard.
 In this capacity, the road was a stage for everyday Roman life, hosting solemn festivals, public gatherings, business dealings, and even prostitution.